US STOCKS-Wall Street falls with U.S. Treasury yields above 3% | Headlines

 - United States

 "That level is what people are focused on because it represents an increase in interest rates and a reflection of inflation and market volatility."
-U.S. benchmark 10-year Treasury note yields rose after euro zone gross domestic product beat expectations.
+U.S. benchmark 10-year Treasury yields rose after the U.S. Treasury Department saw tepid demand for a sale of 10-year notes.
+Rising interest rates tend to be a negative for stocks.

 The U.S. Federal Reserve is expected to raise rates by 50 basis points at each of its June and July meetings, with a similar move also likely in September, in an effort to combat inflation.
-Declining issues outnumbered advancing ones on the NYSE by a 2.99-to-1 ratio; on Nasdaq, a 1.56-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 2.78-to-1 ratio; on Nasdaq, a 1.33-to-1 ratio favored decliners.

-The S&P 500 posted three new 52-week highs and 29 new lows; the Nasdaq Composite recorded 32 new highs and 59 new lows.
+The S&P 500 posted three new 52-week highs and 29 new lows; the Nasdaq Composite recorded 36 new highs and 70 new lows.
+Volume on U.S. exchanges was 10.62 billion shares, compared with the 12.26 billion-share average for the full session over the last 20 trading days.
+(Additional reporting by Devik Jain and Mehnaz Yasmin in Bengaluru; Editing by Arun Koyyur, Aditya Soni and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)